Online marketing used to be a niche. Today, it’s a necessity.

 Although online marketing takes many forms and can extend to many channels, you don’t need to use them all initially.
 Once you have a destination (ecommerce store, blog, etc.) to drive people toward, choose a couple of important channels to focus on.
 Depending on your business, you might start with building an email list or a social following.

 It’s better to be consistent and effective across 1 or 2 channels than to dabble in them all inconsistently.
-You can expand to others when you’ve built up a following or engagement base on your first channels.
+You can expand to others when you’ve built up a following or engagement based on your first channels.
 If you have an ecommerce jewelry store, you might start with social media and the SEO of your online store.
 From there, you can build an email list and create email campaigns.

 Manage online marketing in ActiveCampaign